Albacore/albacore/README.md

 Albacore is a suite of Rake tasks for building .NET systems.
 It's like MSBuild or NAnt... but without all the stabby-bracket XML hell!
 Browse the [detailed instructions][1] for each task, or, if you're new to Ruby/Rake, review [the quickstart][2].

+## Installation

+Add these lines to the Gemfile where you maintain the dependencies for your build:

+    gem 'rake'
+    gem 'albacore'

+And then execute

+    $ bundle

+Or install them yourself:

+    $ gem install rake
+    $ gem install albacore

+## Usage

+Require the Albacore gem at the top of your rakefile:

+    require 'albacore'

+Consult the [quickstart][1] or the detailed [task instructions][2] for more information on how to use Albacore tasks in your Rake build.

 ## Supported Rubies

 Albacore has been tested against the following versions of Ruby for Windows and Linux.
 Use unsupported versions at your own risk!